Jerjerry/Rotato-Salad/README.md

 - Generate rotation schedules for multiple production lines
 - Handle non-operational stations
 - Manage accommodation stations for Line C
 - Clean, professional print layout
-- Amazon-style dark theme

 ## How to Use